Do your products contain allergens?

 For cooking at home and pantry staples, we suggest starting with “home cook” sizes like the PET (mini), Glass Jars (small) and PCM (medium), which contain between 2oz up to 10oz and are ideal for smaller portions, family meals or taking new flavors for a taste drive.
 These sizes work great for the weekend grilling warrior and an afternoon spent BBQ’ing meat or veggies.

-For the rubs and blends that you just can’t do without, we suggest grabbing a larger size, like our PCM or PC1 container.
+For the rubs and blends that you just can’t do without, we suggest grabbing a larger size, like our PCM (medium) or PC1 (large) container.
 These are best for family meals on heavy rotation and larger recipes.

 What is the best way to store my Spiceology spices, meat rubs and blends?